sgmurphy/wordpress-plugins/head-footer-code/readme.txt

 }
 `

-### How can I report security bugs?
+### Where do I report security bugs found in this plugin?

-You can report security bugs through the Patchstack Vulnerability Disclosure Program.
-The Patchstack team help validate, triage and handle any security vulnerabilities.
-[Report a security vulnerability.](https://patchstack.com/database/vdp/head-footer-code)
+Please report security bugs found in the source code of the Head & Footer Code plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/head-footer-code).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 ## Screenshots